BjarneSa/JPB4WordVectors/README.md

 The setup has been tested with JUnit 5 and Python Unittest.

 To use the server by yourself, please configure the environment using the java and python configuration files.
-For more information, please read the documentation. [a relative link](DOCUMENTATION.markdown)
+For more information, please read the [documentation](DOCUMENTATION.markdown).

 Thanks for reading!
 Enjoy!